De la Casa

 Named for Hemingway’s beloved estate on the outskirts of Havana, Cuba, this grapefruit daiquiri echoes one of his favorite cocktails from the famed bar El Floridita.
-Muddy River Silver Carolina Rum, Luxardo, Fresh Grapefuit and Lime Juice, Simple Syrup.
+Muddy River Silver Carolina Rum, Luxardo Maraschino Liqueur, Fresh Grapefuit and Lime Juice, Organic Cane Syrup.

-Named for Ursula Lambert, a Haitian woman who moved to Cuba in the 1800s and instituted radical social reforms, this cocktail celebrates the 4 great Cuban loves: coffee, rum, tobacco, and strong women.
-Damn Fine Coffee Liqueur, Muddy River Spiced Carolina Rum, Orange Bitters, Haitian Vanilla, Cuban Tobacco Smoke.
+Ursula Lambert was a Haitian woman who moved to Cuba in the 1800s and instituted reforms so radical that people, awed by her power, said she must be a “Black Goddess.”
+This cocktail celebrates 4 great Cuban loves: coffee, rum, tobacco, and strong women.
+Muddy River Spiced Carolina Rum, Damn Fine Coffee Liqueur, Orange Bitters, Haitian Vanilla, Orangic Cane Sugar, Cuban Tobacco Smoke.

 Isla de Tesoros $10

-The inspiration behind Robert Louis Stevenson’s Treasure Island, Cuba’s second largest island has had many names throughout its history, including Isla de Pinos (Isle of Pines).
-But perhaps its most deliciuos legacy is this cocktail.
-Don Q Rum, Red Vermouth, Fresh Grapefruit and Lime Juice, Pineapple Syrup.
+Cuba’s second largest island was the inspiration behind Robert Louis Stevenson’s classic adventure novel Treasure Island.
+But perhaps its most delicious legacy is this cocktail.
+Don Q Rum, Dolin Sweet Vermouth, Fresh Grapefruit and Lime Juice, Pineapple Syrup.